kill9zombie/elixir_dojo/DOJO.md

 * lib/game.ex

 Now let's setup our supervision tree (quit iex first with ctrl+c, ctrl+c).
 Your `lib/game/application.ex` file defines the main application entry point and the main supervisor. `mix` will have given you an empty supervisor, we need to add the following workers and a task supervisor:

+TODO - update in the new child style

 ```elixir
 defmodule Game.Application do